What is Imposter Syndrome?

 Yet you feel like you’re alone, because often no one talks about it.

-But if you did talk about it, you’d find that most people have felt the same way at some point.
+But if you did talk about it, you’d find that a lot of people have felt the same way at some point.

 Common signs of Imposter Syndrome include:

-- Working / living with a constant fear of being exposed as a ‘fraud’ or not knowing enough
+- Working / living with a fear of being ‘exposed’ or ‘found out’ as a fraud or not good enough

-- Chronic doubt over your own skills, talents and accomplishments despite evidence of your competence (you know the work experience, awards, certifications, study, medals results etc)
+- Chronic doubt over your own skills, talents and ability despite evidence of your competence and success (you know the work experience, awards, certifications, study, medals results etc)

-- Not believing you’re worthy of your current role or future opportunities
+- Not believing you’re worthy/deserving of your current role or future opportunities

 - Attributing your success to other people, luck or anything else other than your hard work